misaka10023/ACSManager/README.md

 1. `PacketSniffer` attaches to ACS web console traffic (you wire in the actual capture mechanism) and sends parsed events to `handle_event`, which extracts container IPs.
 2. When the ACS container stops after ~360 hours, implement restart logic in `ContainerManager.restart_container` (browser automation/API call).
 3. Once a new IP is seen, `ContainerManager` stores it and builds the SSH command with jump host + `-L` forwards so you can reconnect.
-4. The FastAPI endpoints expose health and current state for lightweight monitoring.
+4. The FastAPI endpoints expose health, current state, and live config for lightweight monitoring.

 ## Notes / next steps
 - Implement real capture using DevTools, playwright, or mitmproxy to push events into `PacketSniffer.handle_event`.